-- You will pay for your day-to-day expenses almost entirely through bonuses and stock, redirecting much of your base salary to retirement.
+You will pay for your day-to-day expenses almost entirely through bonuses and stock (both RSU and ESPP) until you hit your tax-sheltered limits, redirecting your base salary to retirement.

 Initial Day-to-Day Life Setup

 Machine setup.
 On the first day, you’ll need to reformat your workstation and laptop using PXE boot, through the corporate network.
+Alternatively, you can install a fresh Windows 10 Enterprise image, and then join the domain.
 Don’t try to join the Microsoft domain using an OEM Windows installation.
-The exception is if your manager tells you that they already did this for you.
+Name your computers such that they contain your alias (for example, tbarik-ws).

 Activate subscriptions.
 As a Microsoft employee, you have complementary access to some amazing learning resources, including PluralSight and O’Reilly Online Learning.
 You should also go ahead and activate your subscriptions to the New York Times, Wall Street Journal, and a few others (Microsoft Library, internal link).